 A few common signs of cervical radiculopathy include:

-Since radiculopathy involves nerves, treating the condition is essential to preventing permanent damage and loss of feeling.
+Because radiculopathy involves the nerves, treating the condition is essential to preventing permanent damage and loss of feeling.

 Cervical Radiculopathy Pain Relief

-Treatment for cervical radiculopathy ranges from conservative options like pain medication, physical therapy, and chiropractic.
+Treatment for cervical radiculopathy includes conservative options like pain medication, physical therapy and chiropractic.
 Injections may also help relieve inflammation and pain.
 If these treatments fail, a minimally invasive surgical procedure may be considered.

 Edina Neck Pain Doctor

-You don’t realize how often you move your neck on a daily basis until you experience a neck pain condition like cervical radiculopathy.
+You don’t realize how often you move your neck every day until you experience a neck pain condition like cervical radiculopathy.
 The pain and decreased range of motion can seriously decrease your quality of life.
-But you don’t have to live with your pain.
-There are treatments that can get you back to feeling like your old self.
+You don’t have to live with pain.
+We offer treatments that can help you feel like your old self again.
 Make an appointment with a pain management doctor at Advanced Spine & Pain Clinics of Minnesota today to review your options.
-You can make an appointment by filling out our form or giving our office a call at (612) 20-SPINE.
+You can make an appointment by filling out our form or calling our office at (612) 20-SPINE.